likerRr/lizurchik.dev/README.md

 ### RSS

-RSS feed is available at `/feed.xml`.
+RSS feed is available at `/feed.xml` and `/rss`.
 You can customize it in the `app/feed.xml/route.ts` file.

 ### ENV